discordjs/guide/guide/miscellaneous/cache-customization.md

 # Cache customization

-Sometimes, you would like to be able to customize discord.js's caching behavior in order to reduce memory usage.
+Sometimes, you might want to customize the caching behavior of discord.js.
-To this end, discord.js provides you with two ways to do so:
+There are two ways within discord.js to do this:

 1. Limiting the size of caches.
 2. Periodically removing old items from caches.